Brocchi's Cluster: Status

 The status of this group as a star cluster has changed in recent years.
 The group was considered to be a cluster for most of the 20th century.
-Looking at better, but imprecise metrics, a study in 1970 said that six of the brightest stars formed a cluster, the fainter four did not.
-Several independent studies since 1998 have determined that the stars are not a true cluster at all, but rather relatively near Milky Way stars on a close angular alignment.
-These recent studies are mostly rooted on improved measurements of parallax and proper motion from the Hipparcos satellite, picking up minute changes in angle as against other stars as it orbits the sun (with the Earth).
+Looking at better, albeit imprecise metrics, a study in 1970 said that six of the brightest stars formed a cluster; the fainter four did not.
+Several independent studies since 1998 have determined that the stars are not a true cluster at all, but rather relatively near Milky Way stars with a close angular alignment.
+These recent studies are based on improved measurements of parallax and proper motion of the stars, taken by the Hipparcos satellite.
+Hipparcos detected up minute changes in parallax against other stars.
 This data was first published in 1997 and has been enhanced by subsequent orbits and cross-referencing with other readings.

 The "Coathanger"

 The asterism is made up of 10 stars ranging from 5th to 7th magnitude which form the conspicuous "coathanger", a straight line of 6 stars with a "hook" of 4 stars on the south side.
 An additional 30 or so much fainter stars to terrestrial observers are sometimes considered to be associated.

-Under a dark sky, the coathanger can be seen with the naked eye as an unresolved patch of light; binoculars, zoom camera or a telescope at very low power are usually needed to view this asterism.
-It is best found by slowly sweeping across the Milky Way along an imaginary line from the bright star Altair toward the even brighter star Vega.
-About one third of the way, the Coathanger should be spotted easily against a darker region of the Milky Way.
-The asterism is best seen in July–August and north of 20° north latitude as compared to the closest horizon it will be upside-down (as in the picture top right of this page) when at its highest point.
+Under a dark sky, the coathanger can be seen with the naked eye as an unresolved patch of light; binoculars, zoom cameras, or a telescope at very low power are usually needed to view this asterism.
+It can be found by slowly sweeping across the Milky Way along an imaginary line from the bright star Altair toward the even brighter star Vega.
+About one third of the way, the coathanger should be spotted easily against a darker region of the Milky Way.
+The asterism is best seen in July–August and north of +20° latitude.
+As compared to the closest horizon it will be upside-down (as in the picture top right of this page) when at its highest point.
 South of this latitude it is upright as the 'hanger' is south of the line of 6 stars.

 The asterism and its immediate surroundings are a useful gauge for determining the faintest stars visible in a small telescope as there are a wide range of stellar magnitudes within the cluster easily viewed in one small patch of the sky.